loganbvh/superscreen/docs/index.rst

 `SuperScreen <https://github.com/loganbvh/superscreen>`_ is an open-source Python package for simulating the magnetic response of 2D superconductors and multiplanar superconducting devices of arbitrary geometry.
-Using a matrix inversion method introduced by Brandt [Brandt-PRB-2005]_, ``SuperScreen`` solves the coupled London's and Maxwell's equations in and around superconducting films with spatially-varying penetration depth in the presence of applied magnetic fields and trapped flux.
+Using a matrix inversion method introduced by Brandt [Brandt-PRB-2005]_, ``SuperScreen`` solves the coupled London and Maxwell's equations in and around superconducting thin films in the presence of inhomogeneous applied magnetic fields and trapped flux.

 ``SuperScreen`` can be used to calculate: